 We do not count any financially interested third-party cost-sharing payments toward deductibles or out- of-pocket maximums.
 If we discover financially interested third-party payments of this type after the fact and these payments have already been counted toward the deductible or out-of-pocket maximum, we will exclude the financially interested third party from the accumulation toward the deductible or out-of-pocket maximum.

-Should we reject a payment from a third party, we will inform you in writing of the reason for our rejection and your right to file a complaint with the Wyoming Department of Insurance.
+Should we reject a payment from a third party, we will inform you in writing of the reason for our rejection and your right to file a complaint with the Commissioner's Office of Securities and Insurance.